sim8/astro-miner/AstroMiner/Notes/Caravan-concept.md

 ## Worlds
 - Krevik
   - Industrial focus
+  - Has spent a long time living in the shadow of Assina but is growing to become almost as reach.
+The emperor fears their growing power
   - Specializes in tools and explosives
   - Prefers industrial gems

 - Assina
   - Capital world
+  - Is accustomed to luxury.
+People are too comfortable
   - Wealthy and ornate
   - Green aesthetic
   - Fashion-focused
   - Prefers precious gems
+  - Monkeys steal your gems.
+Minigame?

 - Uruhin
   - Remote/sparse